Saturday 10 October 2015

 Listening to Alf's one and only attempt on the pop charts as we approached the White Star building where he would sign on for work, I couldn't help thinking how much he sounded like Paul O'Grady.

-Perhaps subconsciously trying to follow in his father's footsteps John Lennon once tried to sign on at Merchant House but being under-age approval had to be sought from a parent or guardian.
+Perhaps subconsciously trying to follow in his father's footsteps John Lennon once tried to sign on at the Shipping Pool but being under-age approval had to be sought from a parent or guardian.
 They duly contacted Mimi who would entertain no such ideas and told John to come home because his tea was ready.

 We were on the Dock Road, a place of Cyclopean walls, huge tobacco warehouses Dublin Street and early Beatles photo sessions.
 It is also where the first Lennons arrived in Liverpool, refugees from Ireland's Great Famine circa 1845.

 It turns out Jackie Spencer does actually love Yoko Ono and as we were here for John's birthday it was only right that we heard Yoko’s happy birthday song for John “Yes I’m Your Angel”.
 I noted the vocal similarities to the Muppets' Miss Piggy as we drove through Waterloo and listening to Yoko, I felt I was finally facing mine.